Saikeo/saikeo.github.io/_posts/2020-02-26-IPSec-Site-Site-With-Overlapping Subnet.md

 <img src = "https://i.imgur.com/bam8rgk.png">
 </p>

 This is method how to configure IPSec site to site with overlapping subnet on Cisco IOS and I will use the above topology to demonstrate this method.
+In this post I will focus on technical and practical not theory.

 # 1. Basic configuration on R1
 ```